pavelraiden/noktvrn_ai_artist/docs/development/dev_diary.md

 *   Add monitoring/logging for API success rates, latency, and token costs per provider.
 *   Enhance error handling for specific failure types (e.g., content filtering, specific HTTP error codes).
 *   Complete integration for desired providers like Claude.
-*   Integrate the Luma client if video generation is required in the main pipeline.
+*   Integrate external clients (Suno, Pexels) if video/audio generation is required in the main pipeline.
 *   Add specific unit tests for the inter-provider fallback logic within the orchestrator.

 **Conclusion:** The LLM ecosystem is functional and reasonably stable due to the multi-provider fallback.
 However, significant improvements can be made in routing intelligence, error handling nuance, and monitoring for true production optimization.